Sarcoxie Nursing Center COVID Update

 To our residents and family members:

-We want to provide you with and update on the situation at Sarcoxie Nursing Center regarding the novel coronavirus of COVID-19, including the number of confirmed cases as well as efforts we are undertaking.
-The safety and wellbeing of our residents is our top priority.
+We want to provide you with and update on the situation at Sarcoxie Nursing Center regarding the novel coronavirus or COVID-19, including the number of confirmed cases as well as efforts we are undertaking.
+The safety and well being of our residents is our top priority.

 We are doing what we can to limit the spread of COVID-19 within our facility.

-- We currently have 0 (zero) resident and/or staff with new confirmed positive COVID-19 for a cumulative total of 2 (two)cases associated with our facility since May 8, 2020.
+- We currently have 0 (zero) resident, staff, or contracted staff with new confirmed positive COVID-19 for a cumulative total of 124 (one hundred twenty four) cases associated with our facility since May 8, 2020.

-- We have 0 (zero) new clusters of three or more residents and/or staff with signs/symptoms that could be consistent with Covid-19 for a cumulative total 2 (two) clusters since May 8, 2020.
+- We have 0 (zero) new clusters of three or more residents and/or staff with signs/symptoms that could be consistent with Covid-19 for a cumulative total 5 (five) clusters since May 8, 2020.

 Due to government privacy requirements, we cannot divulge specific information about the individuals who have confirmed or suspected COVID-19, unless they are your family member and you have the necessary permissions to receive such information.